ajitminj/ajit/README.md

 - 👋 Hi, I’m Ajit
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in predictive modeling
 - 🌱 I’m currently learning machine learning with python
 - 💞

 <!---
 ajitminj/ajitminj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.